 Alcohol truly becomes dangerous when someone drinks excessively or when someone experiences alcohol poisoning.
 If someone is not an alcoholic, drinking a glass of wine one night a week with dinner is not usually going to cause problems.
 However, if someone is an alcoholic or drinks a bottle of wine each night for weeks or months, this will result in damage that may not be able to correct.
-If someone drinks too much, you could risk alcohol poisoning as well.
-Too much drinking causes the body to shut down bef0ore it can metabolize or process the alcohol.
+If someone drinks too much, they could risk alcohol poisoning as well.
+Too much drinking causes the body to shut down before it can metabolize or process the alcohol.

 Here are some common symptoms of alcohol poisoning: